Indiana Harm Reduction in Our Local Community

-A few days ago it was suggested to us that harm reduction “creates more problems than it solves.”
-We’d like to take this opportunity to update our community about our accomplishments over the last year or so, so we can be better informed about what we’re up against and how we’re responding.
+We’d like to take this opportunity to update our community about our accomplishments over the last year or so:

-Our efforts are in direct response to the devastating social and financial consequences we face as a result of our current drug epidemic.
-Over 30 years of failed policies have led us to the following state of affairs: a 500% increase in overdoses in the last few years (Bloomington Hospital), a Hepatitis C epidemic (Monroe County Health Department), a prescription opioid epidemic (Center for Disease Control), unprecedented mass incarceration, and the worst HIV outbreak in the history of our country (just an hour away in Scott County).
+Our efforts are in direct response to the devastating social and financial consequences we face as a result of our current opioid/HIV/HCV syndemic.
+Over 150 years of failed, racialized drug policies have led us to the following state of affairs: a 500% increase in overdoses in the last few years (Bloomington Hospital), a Hepatitis C epidemic (Monroe County Health Department), a prescription opioid epidemic (Center for Disease Control), unprecedented mass incarceration, and the worst HIV outbreak in the history of our country (just an hour away in Scott County).

-To keep our community safe, the IRA has tirelessly worked to:
+To keep our community safe, the IRA has tirelessly worked to (updated 1.28.18):

 – Distribute over a million dollars in harm reduction supplies, for free and at no cost to taxpayers, which are proven to stop the spread of infectious disease such as HIV and Hepatitis C and medical conditions such as sepsis infections and endocarditis.
 If we stop just one case of HIV, Hepatitis C, or heart valve replacement from endocarditis, our entire year’s budget is justified.
 For every $1 spent, $7 is saved.
 SEP’s (Syringe Exchange Programs) have been shown to decrease Hepatitis C and HIV transmission by up to 80%.

-– Non-coercively refer over 40% of our participants to other services, including 97 substance use referrals (30 of which were placed in long term treatment centers), 52 Healthy Indiana Plan referrals, 14 mental health referrals, and hundreds of free consultations with our nurses.
+– Non-coercively refer over 70% of our participants to other services, including hundreds of substance use referrals (many in long term treatment centers), hundreds of Healthy Indiana Plan referrals, mental health referrals, and hundreds of free consultations with our nurses.
 Syringe exchange is actually only a small part of what we’re doing…

-– Report over 75 opiate overdose reversals in Monroe County.
+– Report over 1100 opiate overdose reversals reported by our participants.

-– Offer mobile outreach services twice a week, office hours twice a week and begin to delivery in rural areas.
+– Offer mobile outreach services twice a week, office hours five a week and begin to delivery in rural areas.

-– Collect over a million dollars worth of in-kind harm reduction supplies.
+– Collect over two million dollars worth of in-kind harm reduction supplies.

 – Distribute free naloxone and train in its administration to all of our local fire departments as well as Ellettsville, Indiana University and Bloomington Police Departments, the Monroe County Sheriff Department and Monroe County Corrections Department.
 We also provided free sharps containers to the Bloomington Police Department, Bloomington Housing Authority and Bloomington Parks and Recreation Department.